 Course Objectives: To understand the importance and emerging technologies in the field of management.
 Study telecommunication networks, understand SDLC.
-Study ERP Package, Web publishing and e-commerce.
-Understand the ethical issues in information management.
+Study ERP management.

-Course Outcomes: At the end of the course, students will be able identify to telecommunication networks.
+Package, Web publishing and e-commerce.
+Understand the ethical issues in information telecommunication networks.
 Will be able to develop functional modules for business case studies using ERP and upload the content on internet through web publishing.